Saloodo/scheduler/README.md

 ```

 By default, jobs cannot be overlapped.
-Before starts, a job check if it's already running.
+Before it starts, a job check if it's already running.
 If jobs can overlap, overwrite this setting by using `$scheduler->canOverlap(true);`.

+NOTE: When canOverlap is set to false, you can also set a ttl for the job locker. `->setTttl(60) //number in seconds`.
+This is particularly important to avoid locking a task for unnecessary periods of time on a unexpected system shutdown that could wrongly keep the task locked.

+this is the  MAX time that the lock would be held.
+In normal conditions, after the job execution the lock is automatically released.

 ### Job frequency